 A red-colored row indicates that the previous row and the red row are not consecutive.
 This means that there is a gap in the collected trace data, for example because trace data has been lost due to an overflow.

-Display area (for ETM trace)
+Display area (for ETM trace in the C-SPY hardware debugger drivers)